arduino/docs-content/content/micropython/01.basics/08.reference/reference.md

 ## Serial (UART)

-UART communication is initalized using the `UART` object from the `machine` module.
+UART communication is initialized using the `UART` object from the `machine` module.

 ### begin()